Skip to main content

 ) AS LINEAGE_COVERAGE_PCT

-FROM ASSETS
+FROM gold.assets

 WHERE

-STATUS = 'ACTIVE'; -- Only active assets
+status = 'ACTIVE'; -- Only active assets

 Sample output